-3.9 Agreed Change: Foreign Material - Barley
+3.8 Agreed Change: Foreign Material - Barley

-It was noted that under Contaminants, the definition states "Contaminants may be referred to as Foreign Material, see Definition".
-As this creates confusion as a different Foreign Material definition applies, it was agreed to delete this sentence in the barley Standards.
+It was noted that under Contaminants, the definition in previous Standards stated "Contaminants may be referred to as Foreign Material, see Definition".
+As this wording created confusion given that a different Foreign Material definition applies, this sentence in the barley Standards has now been deleted.

-3.10 Agreed Change: Grade Names - Barley
+3.9 Agreed Change: Grade Names - Barley

-As advised to industry during development of the 2018/19 Standards, it was noted that there are multiple potential uses of barley that meets the current specifications termed as "Feed" grades.
-The Committee agreed to a review of the grade name for Feed1 and Feed2 barley to provide greater clarity to recognise and assist in industry interpretation of the use of those grades, being for human consumption and/or stockfeed purposes.
+As advised to industry during development of the 2018/19 Standards, it was noted that there are multiple potential uses of barley that meet the current specifications termed as "Feed" grades.
+A review of the grade name for Feed1 and Feed2 barley to provide greater clarity to recognise and assist in industry interpretation of the use of those grades, being for human consumption and/or stockfeed purposes was conducted.

-The Committee agreed a change in name was warranted for the 2019/20 season:
+Following that review and advice to industry in 2018, a change in name has been made for the 2019/20 season:

-- The name changes from Feed1 and Feed2 to Barley1 and Barley2 respectively would occur for the 2019/20 season. - The name change reflects the multiple use of existing specifications and is recognised in the market-driven price of the specifications. - The change is not anticipated or expected to impact the existing interpretation of the price offered for the existing grades, given the existing tolerances and Standards for those two grades would not alter.
+- The grade name changes from Feed1 and Feed2 to Barley1 and Barley2 respectively. - The grade name change reflects the multiple use of existing specifications and is recognised in the marketdriven price of the specifications. - The change is not anticipated or expected to impact the existing interpretation of the price offered for the existing grades, given the existing tolerances and Standards for those two grades is not expected to alter.